-The Trust Board and Local Governing Bodies will ensure that all staff receive appropriate safeguarding and child protection training (including online safety, which amongst other things includes an understanding of the expectations, applicable role and responsibilities in relation to filtering and monitoring) which is regularly updated and in line with advice from SSP.
+The governing body/proprietor will ensure that all staff receive appropriate safeguarding and child protection training (including online safety, which amongst other things includes an understanding of the expectations, applicable role and responsibilities in relation to filtering and monitoring) which is regularly updated and in line with advice from SSP.
 In addition, all staff members will receive regular safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins, staff meetings) as required, but at least annually, to provide them with relevant skills and up to date knowledge of emerging and evolving safeguarding issues to safeguard children effectively.

 All new staff members will undergo safeguarding and child protection training at induction.
-This will include training on the Trust and schools' Safeguarding and Child Protection Policy, Online Safety, The Code of Conduct, Low-Levels Concerns Policy, Behaviour Policy, the safeguarding response to children who are absent from education, and the role of the designated safeguarding lead.
-Copies of the school's policies, procedures and Part One of KCSiE (or Annex A for those staff who do not work directly with children) will be provided to new staff at induction.
+This will include training on the school's safeguarding and child protection policy, online safety, the code of conduct/staff behaviour policy, low-levels concerns guidance, the behaviour policy, the safeguarding response to children who are absent from education, and the role of the designated safeguarding lead.
+Copies of the school's policies, procedures and Part One of KCSiE (or Annex A for those staff who do not work directly with children)9 will be provided to new staff at induction.

-The Trust Board and Local Governing Bodies will ensure that safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+The governing body/proprietor will ensure that safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.

-Headteachers will ensure that an accurate record of safeguarding training undertaken by all school staff is maintained and updated regularly.
-The CEO will ensure that an accurate record of safeguarding training undertaken by all central staff is maintained and updated regularly.
+The Headteacher will ensure that an accurate record of safeguarding training undertaken by all staff is maintained and updated regularly.

-In considering safeguarding training arrangements the Trust and Local Governing Bodies will also have regard to the Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and require teachers to have a clear understanding of the needs of all pupils, including those with mental health needs.
+In considering safeguarding training arrangements the governing body/proprietor will also have regard to the Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment, and require teachers to have a clear understanding of the needs of all pupils.